zenpao/zenpao/README.md

 - 🚧 I’m currently maintaining on an office project.

-- 📺 I’m still learning about **Basic Networks, Python, Dart and Flutter**.
+- 📺 I’m still learning about **Basic Networks, Python, Dart and eventually Flutter**.

 - 💻 All of my projects are available at https://github.com/zenpao?tab=repositories